Give us a missed call on

 Check Price Now

-Mild steel sheets are used just about everywhere — construction sites, machine shops, warehouse setups, ducting, even custom fabrication work.
-People go for MS sheets because they’re strong, easy to cut or weld, and cheaper than other types of metal sheets.
+Mild steel sheets are used just about everywhere – construction sites, machine shops, warehouse setups, ducting, even custom fabrication work.
+They are popular because they’re strong, easy to cut or weld, and cheaper than other types of metal sheets.
 Whether it’s plain HR sheets or GP sheets with a coating, they’re part of daily industrial use.

 The problem is, prices haven’t stayed stable for a while now.